sungl123456/37lamdaA/README.md

 ```

 ## Prediction
-To acquire the T-xy data of target mixture, do:
+To acquire the T-xy data of the target mixture, do:

 ```commandline